BartmanAbyss/vscode-amiga-debug/README.md

 `emuargs` are passed as separate Copperline CLI arguments. `cpuboard` ROMs are specific to UAE and must be removed when selecting this backend.

+The register view requests Copperline's 18 integer registers.
+CPU profiling uses available DWARF call-frame information and stops unwinding at assembly without CFI; such samples still contribute their measured cycles.
+Unmapped profile addresses are shown explicitly.
+Inferred Copper bitmaps start from the captured custom registers, so display setup performed by the CPU is included even when the frame's Copper list leaves those registers alone.

 The binary profile viewer uses its existing fixed PAL grid.
 Native Copperline profiles retain other frame geometries.
 USS documents continue to use the existing UAE savestate editor; Copperline's separate `--load-uss` importer has